ajahne/blog/_drafts/2018-5-17-changing-my-calendar-for-better-1-on1s.md

 ---
 layout: single
 title:  'Changing my calendar for better 1-1s'
-date:   2018-6-3 21:22:29 -0400
+date:   2018-5-30 22:22:29 -0400
 categories: leadership
 tags: one on one, 1-1, meetings, leadership, management, time management
 header:
   image: /assets/images/day-planner.jpg
 ---
-One of my biggest learnings related to time management, is to take time (ha) to review how I am spending my time.
+One of my biggest learnings related to time management, is to take time to review how I am spending my time.
 I did this recently to improve how I was organizing my calendar, specifically as it related to my weekly 1-1 meetings with my direct reports.

 Let's begin at the beginning.